 2) Hard Sided Cat Carriers

 Cons: Durability can become a problem.
-Plastic cracks and breaks if it gets banged or dropped, so you’re only ever one slip away from needing a new one.
+Plastic cracks and breaks if it gets banged or dropped.
+You’re only ever one slip away from needing a new one.
 Also there’s no two ways about it – they make it look like you’ve put your cat in prison!

 3) Cardboard Cat Carriers

 Description: If you got your cat from a rescue center or pet shop, this is probably what you took them home in.
 It’s a cardboard box that folds up at the top a bit like a milk carton.
 They’re low priced, lightweight, very basic.

 Pros: They do the basic job.
 They have holes in them for ventilation and visibility, and they’re easy to fold down and store away.
 They’re perfect for one way trips.
 They’re also environmentally friendly.

 Cons: Durability.
 This is not a strong cat carrier.
 If the carrier gets wet from either inside or out, it weakens the cardboard.
 They’re also more prone to attack.
 A determined cat trying to scratch and bite its way out from the inside will eventually succeed.
 Because they’re always a risk of escape, cardboard cat carriers are not airline approved.
 They shouldn’t be considered a long term solution.
 If you’re looking at a long journey, you’ll want an alternative cat carrier.

 Typical price: Less than $5.
 They’re only intended for temporary use, and they’re priced accordingly.
 This is, without a doubt, the cheapest cat carrier.
 It’s also definitely not the best quality cat carrier!

 Description: This is exactly what it sounds like.
 It’s a bird cage, but designed for cats instead!